openedx-unsupported/edx-app-android/README.md

         git clone https://github.com/openedx/edx-app-android

 2. Setup the Android Studio.
-The latest tested Android Studio version is v3.3.2, you can download it from [the previous versions archive](https://developer.android.com/studio/archive).
-(You can find further details to run the project on the said version of Android Studio on this [PR](https://github.com/openedx/edx-app-android/pull/1264).
+The latest tested Android Studio version is Flamingo | 2022.2.1 Patch 2, you can download it from [the previous versions archive](https://developer.android.com/studio/archive).

 3. Open Android Studio and choose **Open an Existing Android Studio Project**